 NMR spectra were obtained either on a BRUKER AVANCE III HD 500 or Avance III HD 400 MHz spectrometer.
 Chemical shifts were reported in ppm on the δ scale relative to tetramethylsilane (δ = 0 ppm for 1 H NMR).
-GCMS: Mass spectra (MS) were obtained on either an Agilent 7890A/5975C or 7890B/5977A spectrometers.
+GCMS: Mass spectra (MS) were obtained on either an Agilent 7890A/5975C or 7890B/5977A spectrometers with VF-5ms (agilent) or CP-PoraPLOT Q column (GL science).
 APCI mass spectra were measured on a Bruker compact spectrometer.
 Raman spectra were obtained on either a NRS-4500 spectrometer.

 Substrates.
 Iodoalkyne 1a, alkynyl(aryl)- λ^3 -iodane 1b, N-alkynylpyridinium salt 1c, and S-alkynylsulfonium salt 1d were prepared according to the reported procedures.
-Tetrabutylammonium fluoride trihydrate, 9,10-dihydroanthracene, galvinoxyl radical, iodobenzene, 4-phenylpyridine, and dibenzothiophene were purchased from Tokyo Kasei Co. and used without further purification.
-Dichloromethane was purchased from Kanto Chemical Co., Inc., degassed by purging with argon, and dried with a solvent purification system containing a one-meter column of activated alumina.
+S1-S4 All of these starting materials used were greater than 99% purity, which was confirmed by 1H NMR.
+1H NMR spectra of 1a-d were shown in section 4, Copies of 1H NMR spectra GCMS chart.
+Tetrabutylammonium fluoride trihydrate (≥98%), and dihydroanthracene (>98.0%(GC)), galvinoxyl free radical, iodobenzene (>99.0%(GC)), 4-phenylpyridine (>98.0%(GC)), and dibenzothiophene (>98.0%(GC)) were purchased from Tokyo Kasei Co.
+The purity of these reagents (except for galvinoxyl free radical) was also confirmed by 1H NMR (NMR spectra were shown in section 4, Copies of 1H NMR spectra and GCMS chart) prior to use.
+The purity of galvinoxyl free radical was confirmed by GC/GCMS and was determined to be >99%.
+Dichloromethane (>99.5%(GC)) was purchased from Kanto Chemical Co., Inc., degassed by purging with argon, and dried with a solvent purification system containing a one-meter column of activated alumina.

 All trapping reactions were carried out either in a two-necked flask or connected flasks under an argon atmosphere.